OBDS-Training/OBDS_Precourse_Setup/incourse/ssh_config.md

 - Click on `Select Folder`.
 - Create or open a file called `config` (without any extension!) in the `.ssh` folder.
 - Add the following lines to the file.
-  Replace all occurences of `username` by the username that was given to you on the cluster.
+- N.B.
+Replace all occurences of `username` with yout CGAT cluster username
 ```
 Host *
     IdentityFile ~\.ssh\id_rsa